The page has been translated by Gen AI.

 Overview

-This page is a guide that can be referenced when migrating Local File or NAS (Network-Attached Storage) File to Samsung Cloud Platform (hereafter SCP) File Storage.
-First, we introduce the Data Migration tools by purpose and provide detailed guidance on migration examples up to the commands.
+This page is a guide that can be referenced when migrating Local File or NAS(Network-Attached Storage) File to Samsung Cloud Platform (hereafter SCP) File Storage.
+First, we introduce the purpose-specific Data Migration tools (Tools) and provide detailed guidance on the migration example, including commands.

 Migration tool

 Depending on the Protocol and Source environment, you can use the following tools.
-Each Linux and Windows OS built-in tool can be used without separate installation.
+It can be used as a built-in tool on each Linux and Windows OS without any additional installation.

-FileNFSRsyncUsed for File Migration in Linux server environment
+FileNFSRsyncUsed for file migration in a Linux server environment

-FileCIFSRoboCopyUsed when performing file migration in a Windows server environment
+FileCIFSRoboCopyUsed during file migration in a Windows server environment

 VPC Endpoint

 Create a VPC Endpoint so that the Bastion Host can access the File Storage of SCP v2.
-The Bastion Host can also be created in the SCP v2 environment, and in that case a VPC Endpoint must be created in the SCP environment, not the SCP v2 environment.
+A Bastion Host can also be created in an SCP v2 environment, and in that case a VPC Endpoint must be created in the SCP environment rather than the SCP v2 environment.

-After creating the VPC Endpoint, perform the vpc endpoint connection task in the detailed information of the connected File Storage.
+After creating the VPC Endpoint, perform the vpc endpoint connection operation from the detailed information of the connected File Storage.

 Firewall/Security Group

-Enable communication of the connection path to the VPC Endpoint of SCP v2 from the Bastion Host.
+Enable the Bastion Host to communicate with the VPC Endpoint of SCP v2.

-• To configure communication from SCP to the SCP v2 environment, all items below must be properly applied.
+• To configure communication from SCP to the SCP v2 environment, all of the items below must be properly applied.

 • Bastion Host security group